feathersjs/hooks/readme.md

 ]);

 hooks(o, {
-  sayHi: [ logInformation ]
+  sayHi: [ logRuntime ]
 });
 ```

 ### Class hooks

 Similar to object hooks, class hooks modify the class (or class prototype).
-Just like for objects it is possible to register global hooks.
-Registering hooks also works with inheritance:
+Just like for objects it is possible to register hooks that are global to the class or object.
+Registering hooks also works with inheritance.

+> __Note:__ Object or class level global hooks will only run if the method itself has been enabled for hooks.
+This can be done by registering hooks with an empty array.

 #### JavaScript